 Lansky PS-MED01 BladeMedic

 Whetstone Cutlery 20-10960 Knife Sharpening Stone

 Red Deer Straight Razor Strop

-Most knife sharpeners feature abrasive surfaces that are measured in grit.
+Most pocket knife sharpeners feature abrasive surfaces that are measured in grit.
 A higher grit surface is finer, while a lower grit is coarser.

-Many knife sharpeners come with adjustable angles to sharpen different styles of knives.
+Many pocket knife sharpeners come with adjustable angles to sharpen different styles of knives.
 Sharpening your knife at the correct angle will make it work better and last longer.

 A few include safety features to protect you from injuries.
-When choosing the best portable knife sharpener, these are features that you might want to consider.
+When choosing the best portable pocket knife sharpener, these are features that you might want to consider.

 How often should knives be sharpened?